ubcxzhang/Stock-Price-Prediction/README.md

 ## Running files (estimated time per job)

 - To run the files, submit .sh files with an order of 1. data cleaning.R to 4a. ensemble results with ELN model.R
+- Always submit your job under [your_directory] instead of any of the subdirectory
-- For example, xx.sh runs xx.R and saves the results at result/xx.
+- For example, ./sh/xx.sh runs ./code/xx.R and saves the results at ./result/xx.

 <details><summary>1. data cleaning (12 hrs)</summary>